 "Like many adults who learn of their own ADHD after their child has been diagnosed with it, I too found out I had ADHD while searching for help for my daughter.
 She had been diagnosed with it (and other special needs) when she was just four years old, and I was in my early 40s.
 I'd grown up being disorganized, overwhelmed, distracted, and unable to finish projects.
 Yet, I was able to earn two college degrees!
 So how could I possibly have ADHD?
 From reading the very few books available on the topic back in the early 1990s, I was finally convinced that it was time to get evaluated.
 I had hit the wall by then, raising two young and very active children (my life was quite chaotic then).
 Once I got the diagnosis, I had the biggest "Aha" moment of my life.

-It all fit into place after that.
-With proper treatment and supports and understanding how my brain worked, my life improved so dramatically, that I chose a new life path: I was literally driven to help others find their way to a happier, more productive life by guiding them on their own ADHD journey.
-I started a private psychotherapy practice that later shifted to helping adults online at my websites at www.ADDconsults.com and www.QueensOfDistraction.com, volunteered for major ADHD organizations, began presenting at their national/international conferences, wrote hundreds of articles, and published two books on the topic of women with ADHD.
+"It all fits into place after that.
+With proper treatment, support, and understanding how my brain works, my life improved so dramatically that I chose a new life path.
+I was literally driven to help others find their way to a happier, more productive life by guiding them on their own ADHD journey.
+I started a private psychotherapy practice that later shifted to helping adults online at my website.
+I also volunteered for major ADHD organizations, began presenting at their national/international conferences, wrote hundreds of articles, and published two books on the topic of women with ADHD.
 I've never been happier or more content now that I understand how my brain works and how to manage my ADHD symptoms."